CommunityToolkit/Windows/components/Extensions/samples/DispatcherQueueTimerExtensions.md

 The `DispatcherQueueTimerExtensions` static class currently exposes a single extension method, `Debounce`.
 This is a standard technique used to rate-limit input from a user to not overload requests on an underlying service of query elsewhere.

-It can be used in a number of ways, but most simply like so:
+It can be used in a number of ways, but most simply like so as a keyboard limiter:

 > [!SAMPLE KeyboardDebounceSample]

+Or for preventing multiple inputs from occuring accidentally (e.g. ignoring a double/multi-click):

+> [!SAMPLE MouseDebounceSample]

 ## Examples